 Dischargeable Unsecured Debt

 As mentioned above, not all unsecured debt is dischargeable.
-The most common examples include;
+The most common examples include the following.

 Debt Through Fraud & False Pretense

-Since the kind of debt that is dischargeable can vary depending on factors like state laws and special circumstances, you need an experienced bankruptcy attorney in Austin, TX, to let you know exactly what is dischargeable in your Austin TX Chapter-7 bankruptcy case.
+Attorneys from Lincoln-Goldfinch Law are experienced in the field of bankruptcy cases.
+They have dealt with similar situations as yours and can cater to your legal needs.
+Since the kind of debt that is dischargeable can vary depending on factors like state laws and special circumstances, you need a bankruptcy attorney in Austin, TX, to let you know what is dischargeable in your case.

 Our Main Page